 There are numerous over-the-counter creams accessible that are advertised for removing age spots.
 In any case, these creams aren’t as strong as prescription creams.
 They could conceivably adequately remove your excess skin pigmentation.
 On the off chance that you need to utilize an over-the-counter cream, pick one that contains deoxy arbutin, hydroquinone, glycolic acid, kojic acid, or alpha hydroxy acid.
 Cosmetics don’t remove age spots.
 Rather, they spread them.
 Ask your dermatologist, plastic surgeon, or makeup counter salesperson to prescribe brands that viably conceal age spots.

 Your healthcare provider may endorse bleaching creams to blur the age spots step by step.
 These typically contain hydroquinone, with or without retinoids, for example, tretinoin.
 Bleaching creams normally take a while to blur age spots.
 Bleaching and tretinoin creams make your skin progressively sensitive to UV damage.
 You should wear sunscreen consistently during treatment and continue to wear sunscreen, even on gloomy days, after disappearing the spots.

-These dark brown spots on hands or skin age spots are usually harmless and do not need any treatment.
+These dark brown spots on skin or skin age spots on hands are usually harmless and do not need any treatment.
 Bit still, there are a range of treatments if you want to get rid of these age spots.
 The viability of the treatment may rely upon the cause of the dark spots and their degree.
 Dark spots on the skin may not totally disappear.
 It might require a significant stretch of time to see a distinction, yet treatment frequently lightens the spots.